 Several studies have explored specific imaging probes to study the receptor expression in tumours.
 These include not only PET-CT but also Single Photon Emission Computed Tomography (SPECT-CT).
 However, these hybrid scanners have proved to be invaluable by exchanging between diagnosis and therapy functionality using a specific therapeutic radionuclide.
 Moreover, these molecular imaging techniques have demonstrated a great potential to link target identification with therapy and therefore personalise it towards the treatment plan of the patient.
 Furthermore, creating the potential for in vivo tissue characterisation and to improve prediction including prognostication.
 All of these components lead to a roadmap for biopsy and monitoring of therapy.

-Zevalin® therapy has shown useful indications for relapsed or refractory, low-grade or follicular, B-cell non-Hodgkin’s lymphoma.
-Zevalin® was FDA approved in 2002 for the treatment of relapsed or refractory low-grade follicular.
-B-cell non-Hodgkin’s lymphoma and also rituximab refractory follicular non-Hodgkin’s lymphoma.
-In 2008, Zevalin® was given approval as the first-line consideration for follicular lymphoma in the European Union.
+Zevalin® therapy has shown useful indications for B-cell non-Hodgkin’s lymphoma including relapsed or refractory low-grade or follicular forms.
+Since 2002, Zevalin® is used for the treatment of this indication including B-cell non-Hodgkin’s lymphoma and rituximab refractory follicular non-Hodgkin’s lymphoma.
+In 2008, Zevalin® was given FDA approval for follicular lymphoma in the European Union.

-The theranostics integration platform enables ‘drug’ selection to target specific cancers and is the result of the information processed from a diagnostic test.
-The targeted therapy strategies are becoming prevalent in oncology and nuclear medicine imaging by moving towards an ultimate goal of personalised medicine.
+The theranostics integration platform enables ‘drug’ selection to target specific cancers through a personalised medicine approach and is the result of the information processed from a diagnostic test.
+The targeted therapy strategies are becoming prevalent in oncology (Zevalin) and nuclear medicine imaging by moving towards an ultimate goal of personalised medicine.

 You Are Here: Home » theranostics